matthew-f-bell/Project-1-Tamagotchi-Code-Deja-Vu/README.md

 Got everything working.
 Used a radio input to turn the pictures into buttons with help of css and a lot of googling.
 Fixed my progress bar issue.
 Created a modal to be the game over screen and buttons to let you play again or go back to title screen.

+##Day 6 (Final Day)
+Last minute touch ups and css along with having a friend play test and point out that my progress bars are weird and I missed the evolution spec.
+Fixed and updated both to finalize the project for the turn in day.
+Still thinking about how I can still improve this and make it better since I didn't get to do everything.